 - No third-party services used for remote troubleshooting.
 Instead, Zoho Assist, an in-house remote access solution is used.

 - Zoho Assist is bundled for free with MDM, making the integration seamless.

 The agent bandwidth consumption of Zoho Assist is 100-300 KB per second.

 List of OEMs supporting Remote Control

-In addition to remote view, you can also choose to remotely control devices manufactured by certain OEMs due to MDM's partnership with these OEMs.
+In addition to remote view, you can also choose to remotely control devices manufactured by certain OEMs as Mobile Device Manager Plus has partnered with these OEMs.
 This partnership lets MDM get exclusive access to remote control APIs developed by the OEMs.
 The ME MDM app then gets signed by the OEMs to ensure MDM can remotely control the device using the ME MDM app.
 Here's the list of OEMs whose devices can be remotely controlled using MDM: